swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 # Chapter 3: Initialize Git and DVC for local training

+??? info "You want to take over from this chapter?
+Collapse this section and follow the instructions below."

+    _Work in progress._

+    [//]: # "TODO"

 ## Introduction

 Now that you have a good understanding of the experiment, it's time to